 Depending on how the data is assessed, it’s possible that Christianity in America represents a spiritual famine.
 Understood another way through Jesus’ parable of the sower, roughly 25 percent—not 70 percent—of Americans are genuine believers and followers of Christ, which changes the discussion, and should cause grave concern, and the need for biblical discernment.

 America’s Famine: Roughly 25 Percent, 80 Million, Are Christians

 America is experiencing a spiritual famine.
 Jesus’s parable of the sower helps clarify why most who identify as Christians when questioned about their beliefs cannot identify basic Biblical principles they claim to believe.

 According to a recent Pew Research poll, 70 percent (223 million) of approximately 319 million Americans identify as Christians.
-Yet, according to Jesus’s parable, 25 percent of 319 million equates to roughly 80 million of Americans who are genuine Christians.

-Researchers George Gallup and Jim Castelli clarify the fundamental problem:
+But researchers George Gallup and Jim Castelli clarify the fundamental problem:

 “Americans revere the Bible—but, by and large, they don’t read it.
 And because they don’t read it, they have become a nation of biblical illiterates.”

 According to Barna Institute, American Culture and Faith Institute, and Gallup Polling Company data, of self-identifying Christians: